axtk/axtk.github.io/x/ssd.md

 The first component to the scalability I'm referring to is pretty basic: the app should be able to evolve from a smaller app to a larger one seamlessly.
 Which means it should evolve preferably without restructuring the app much as its size changes and yet preferably without imposing too much complexity ahead of time in anticipation of the app's potential growth.

 The second part is trickier.
-It's often missed out, but to reflect the reality (before it crashes in), the app should preferably be able to maintain multiple largely independent **entry points implementing different rendering strategies** (such as SSR, CSR) within a single codebase or **using a legacy tech stack while allowing for painless incremental adoption of a newer one** running on the same server.
+It's often missed out, but to reflect the reality (before it crashes in), the app should preferably be able to maintain multiple largely independent entry points, so that the **entry points can implement different rendering strategies** (such as SSR, CSR) within a single codebase or **painlessly and incrementally adopt a newer tech stack while still having older legacy code alongside** running on the same server.
 This requires that the application's entry points should be loosely coupled, self-contained and clearly separated from each other, which would also make connecting and disconnecting an entry point nearly effortless.

 So we'll have to take a few steps upfront to ensure the app doesn't get messy as it scales.